Technion-WeBWorK/xblock-webwork/install-docs/devstack-install-and-debug.md

     + File > Open Workspace
       and scroll to open the workspace:
     + /edx/app/edxapp/edx-platform/.vscode/edxapp-remote.code-workspace
-    + Find the Python Extension in the “Local – Installed” panel
+    + Find the Python Extension in the "Local - Installed" panel
     and if not already locally installed
-    + Click “Install on Attached Container”
+    + Click "Install on Attached Container"

 4. To test proper attachment of VS-Code to the LMS container:
     + Open some wanted file in VS-Code for example